NGC 4469

 NGC 4469 is a nearly edge-on spiral galaxy located about 55 million light-years away in the constellation of Virgo.
 It is also classified as a LINER galaxy.
-NGC 4469 was discovered by astronomer William Herschel on April 15, 1784.
+NGC 4469 was discovered by German-British astronomer William Herschel on April 15, 1784.
 It is a member of the Virgo Cluster.

 Physical characteristics

 NGC 4469 has an X or peanut-shaped bulge, betraying the presence of a bar which generates such structures.

 NGC 4469 may also have an axisymmetric structure.

 Dust Lanes

 NGC 4469 has dust lanes that cross the Earth's line of sight.